AlexanderKotof/yohoho-games-test/README.md

 2. Player movement with screen joystick
 3. Collecting and droping items
 4. Items generators, collectors
+5. Items Config - for easy adding new items
-5. Player and items animations
+6. Player and items animations
-6. Minimalistic UI
+7. Minimalistic UI
-7. Level built
+8. Level built
-8. Reward for dropped items
+9. Reward for dropped items

 ## Assignment completion time
 The assignment took 10 hours to complete of which 5 hours were spent assembling and polishing the graphic part